taytestokes/after-thoughts/data/blog/react-and-webpack-setup-with-phoenix-1.6.md

 title: 'React and Webpack with Phoenix 1.6'
 publishedAt: '2022-08-14'
 author: 'Tayte Stokes'
-excerpt: 'A quick guide for setting up a new Phoenix 1.6 application to use Webpack and React.'
+excerpt: 'A quick guide for setting up a new Phoenix 1.6 application to use Webpack and React'
 featured: true
 ---